 An inability to hear and process sound correctly poses significant challenges for your child.
 Because microtia affects 90% of patients in only one ear, the other ear is able to process sounds normally.
 However, even when aural atresia is not bilateral, there are several serious side effects.
 First, your child will have difficulty hearing in noisy settings because the brain will have trouble determining which direction sounds are coming from.
 Because he or she will not be able to filter out background noises, this can cause considerable problems in school and social situations.
 Aural artresia can also cause speech impediments.

 Dr. Reinisch offers several proven treatments for aural atresia.
 Working with a top otologist, he will perform a computed tomography (CT) scan to determine whether your child’s inner ear bones have fused together.
 If they have not, surgery may be an excellent treatment option.
 During the procedure, the otologist will surgically create an ear canal and ear drum for maximum hearing restoration.
 Using a laser, the surgeon will create a canal from the temporal bone to the middle ear bones.
 He will then fabricate an eardrum, and, if needed, repair or replace the inner ear bones.
-Dr. Reinisch can perform a separate procedure to reconstruct the external ear.
+Dr. Reinisch can perform a separate procedure to reconstruct the external ear, such as the advanced MEDPOR® technique.

 If your child is not a good candidate for surgery, there are several other treatment options that can improve their hearing, including traditional bone anchored hearing aids (BAHA), soft-band BAHA, which can be worn from infancy, and vibrant sound bridges, another type of implantable hearing device.